-Starbucks service hurt by understaffing - coworker.org survey
+Starbucks service hurt by understaffing - Coworker.org survey

 The company, which has reported two straight quarters of declines in U.S. traffic, reworked tasks to make them more efficient and gave managers more leeway to add staffing as part of a broad customer re-engagement programme dubbed "North Star."
 That effort is led by Kris Engskov, Starbucks' president of U.S. retail, under the guidance of Johnson, who succeeded longtime CEO Howard Schultz in April.

+"All of our metrics show we are moving in the opposite direction of what the survey claims," Starbucks spokesman Reggie Borges said.

+"Over the last eight months, we've added labour to about 15 percent of our stores and are looking to add more in the months ahead," he said.

-Despite those efforts, 75 percent of the Starbucks workers polled by Coworker.org said their stores were not staffed appropriately to meet the goals of North Star.
+Despite that, 75 percent of the Starbucks workers polled by Coworker.org said their stores were not staffed to meet the goals of North Star.

-Eighty-nine percent of survey respondents said staffing levels were still a problem in their stores in the past three months, and 62 percent said their ability to deliver the best customer service possible decreased during the same period.
+Eighty-nine percent of respondents said staffing levels were still a problem in their stores in the past three months, and 62 percent said their ability to deliver the best customer service possible decreased during that time.

 Mobile ordering has "added to the work load immensely, and yet again, there aren't even enough people scheduled to share the workload," an unnamed Starbucks partner told Coworker.org.

-A Starbucks employee last year launched an online petition on Coworker.org, accusing the chain of "extreme" cutbacks in work hours that were crushing employee morale.
+A Starbucks employee last year launched a Coworker.org petition, accusing the chain of "extreme" cutbacks in work hours that were crushing morale.
 The petition currently has more than 18,000 signatures.

-Workers contacted by Reuters last year said they noticed the reduction in hours in April 2016, after Starbucks reported a deceleration in quarterly cafe sales growth.
-Some employees warned that the Starbucks' new mobile ordering app was increasing the need for labour.
+Workers last year told Reuters they noticed the reduction in hours in April 2016, after Starbucks reported a deceleration in quarterly cafe sales growth.

-Reporting by Lisa Baertlein in Los Angeles and Sruthi Ramakrishnan in Bengaluru; Editing by Leslie Adler
+Reporting by Lisa Baertlein in Los Angeles and Sruthi Ramakrishnan in Bengaluru; Editing by Leslie Adler and David Gregorio